National Trails Day 2022

-GREAT FALLS – Kick-start your summer outdoor activities by celebrating National Trails Day on Saturday, June 4, 2022.
-Choose from 10 hikes planned in the Rocky Mountains, Highwood Mountains, along the Missouri River, and on local Great Falls area trails.
+GREAT FALLS – Kick-start your summer outdoor activities by celebrating National Trails Day on Saturday, June 3, 2023.
+Choose from a variety of hikes planned in the Rocky Mountains, Highwood Mountains, Plains, along the Missouri River, and on local Great Falls area trails.
 This one-day event is hosted by Get Fit Great Falls, a not-for-profit organization advocating healthy, active lifestyles.
-We want to thank this year’s sponsor, the Island Range Chapter of Wild Montana, for their support!
+We want to thank this year’s sponsor, Scheels and Bighorn Outdoor Specialists, for their support!
 National Trails Day is celebrated across the nation, but Great Falls historically is one of the largest.
 As a courtesy to landowners and fellow hikers, participants are asked to leave their dogs at home.

-On-line registration is required and begins Wednesday, May 25 and runs through June 3.
-To register and view the hikes go to getfithikes.eventbrite.com.
+On-line registration is required and begins Wednesday, May 24 and runs through June 2.
+To register and view the hikes go to www.getfitgreatfalls.com/hikes.
 The hikes are free, but space is limited and the number of participants varies with each hike.
 In past years, registrations for particular hikes have filled quickly, so make sure to sign up soon!

-Hikes range from kid-friendly to strenuous and are categorized into six classes: Kids – Easy – Moderate depending on miles hiked and/or elevation gained.
+Hikes range from kid-friendly to strenuous depending on miles hiked and/or elevation gained.
 Hikers are asked to read the hike descriptions carefully before selecting a trail to fit their physical conditioning.
 Those recovering from physical challenges, families with children in strollers or folks just starting to get into shape should check out the shorter walks and hikes labeled “easy” or described as “stroller-friendly.”
 Those seeking a more challenging experience should watch for hikes labeled “moderate or difficult.”
 Get Fit Great Falls reminds registrants selecting a hike to “Understand your skill level about hiking and your physical fitness level.
 A difficult five-mile hike in mountainous terrain is much more challenging than walking 5 miles on the flat paved sidewalks of Great Falls.”

 Be sure to read where the hike departs.
-Most hikes will depart from Gibson Park but a few will meet at a trailhead.
+Hikes will depart from Gibson Park but a few will meet at a trailhead.
 Hikers are advised to arrive 15 minutes before their scheduled time to meet their hike coordinator.
 Some hikes require driving to a trailhead others depart directly from Gibson Park.
-Detailed descriptions for each hike are available below.
+Detailed descriptions for each hike are available from a link at www.getfitgreatfalls.com/hikes.

-Montana State Parks, Bureau of Land Management, and USDA Forest Service rangers will lead hikes at Giant Springs State Park, First Peoples Buffalo Jump State Park, Sulphur Spring along the Lewis and Clark Trail, Lewis and Clark Pass, and Clary Coulee along the Rocky Mountain Front.
-These state and federal partners help make National Trails Day all the more special, as most of the hikes traverse public land.
+Volunteer guides and Montana State Parks, Bureau of Land Management, and USDA Forest Service rangers will be leading the hikes.
+These volunteers and state and federal partners help make National Trails Day all the more special, as most of the hikes traverse public land.

 It is advised that participants come prepared with a daypack, lunch, plenty of drinking water, closed-toed shoes, sunscreen and rain gear, as most hikes happen regardless of weather.
 In the past, June showers have not dissuaded participants, and the sun has often broken through the clouds for a beautiful day of hiking.
 Experienced hikers believe in the adage, “There are no bad hiking days, only bad clothes.”